 The promoter of the offer is Whitecross Dental Care Limited trading as {my}dentist, a company incorporated in England and Wales with registration number 244415 and with its registered office address at Europa House, Europa Trading Estate, Stoneclough Road, Kearsley, Manchester M26 1GG (the “Promoter”).

-To be eligible participants must:
+The offer is open to two eligible participants who must:

-be registered as a patient of the Practice;
+both be registered as patients of the Practice;

-attend an appointment for a general examination by a dentist working from the Practice (unless this has already been completed within the last 3 months);
+both attend an appointment for a general examination by a dentist working from the Practice (unless this has already been completed within the last 3 months);

-book an appointment with the Hayle practice and attend a Boutique smile consultation at the Practice on 13th February 2025; and
+both book an appointment with the Hayle practice and attend a Boutique smile consultation at the Practice on 13th February 2025; and

-sign a treatment plan at the end of that smile consultation referred to in 2.3 above for Boutique Teeth Whitening treatment costing a minimum of £349.
+both sign a treatment plan at the end of that smile consultation referred to in 2.3 above for Boutique Teeth Whitening treatment costing a minimum of £349.

-Have 2 patients purchasing the same whitening treatment at the same time
+both purchase the same whitening treatment at the same time

-Have 2 patients suitable for the same whitening treatment
+both be suitable for the same whitening treatment

-All eligible participants who have complied with 2.1 to 2.6 above will receive:
+All eligible participants who have complied with 2.1 to 2.6 above will each receive

-15% off whitening treatment for 2 people (£104.70 for Boutique)
+a discount of 15% off whitening treatment (equivalent to a discount of £52.35 each participant for Boutique teeth whitening treatment)

-The total gift package is worth from £104.70.
+The total gift package is worth £104.70.

 The Promoter reserves the right to amend the specification of the gifts listed in paragraph 3 above or offer any alternative gift of equal or greater value, for example if any original gift is unavailable for any reason.